-Tharpaling Monastery, located at 3600m, is composed of a series of buildings overlooking Chumey Valley in Bumthang.
-The main part of the monastery was founded by Longchenpa (1308-1363), the great philosopher and practitioner of Dzongchen (Nyingmapa teaching).
-It was used as a place of meditation by Jigme Lingpa, Nyoshul Khen Rinpoche and Dilgo Khyentse Rinpoche.
-Above Tharpaling Monastery to the north is Chodrak Monastery, where Guru Rinpoche is said to have meditated, and above Chodrak Monastery is Dzambala Lhakhang, built to house the memorial chorten (Kudung) of the late Nyoshul Khen Rinpoche.
-Above this, is Longchenpa's Seat, a rock throne where Longchenpa wrote part of the Seven Treasure texts (the highest Dzongchen text).
+Tharpaling Monastery, perched at an altitude of 3600m, is a complex of buildings that offer stunning views of the Chumey Valley in Bumthang, Bhutan.
+The monastery was originally founded by Longchenpa, a celebrated Dzogchen master and philosopher of the Nyingma tradition, and was used for meditation by other revered figures such as Jigme Lingpa, Nyoshul Khen Rinpoche, and Dilgo Khyentse Rinpoche.
+Above Tharpaling lies Chodrak Monastery, where Guru Rinpoche is believed to have meditated, and further up is Dzambala Lhakhang, a temple that houses the stupa of Nyoshul Khen Rinpoche.
+At the top is Longchenpa's Seat, a rock platform where Longchenpa wrote parts of the Seven Treasures texts, the highest Dzogchen teachings.

 In the morning we drive north from Bumthang town along the Chamkhar River through native pine forest and via a local village, to the sacred place of Guru Rinpoche's Cave (Shungdra).
 At this 800 year old site, steeped in a rich history, we have a short prayer and meditation session before stopping along the Kurje road for a picnic lunch on the beautiful river bank.